Former President Jimmy Carter, 98, receiving home hospice care

 On an international level, Carter was instrumental in negotiating the Camp David Accords, a peace deal that established relations between Israel and Egypt that largely still exist today.

-Perhaps his most memorable challenge was the 1979 Iranian revolution — a fundamental misunderstanding by U.S. intelligence of what was happening on the ground.
+Perhaps his most memorable challenge, however, came during the 1979 Iranian revolution — a fundamental misunderstanding by U.S. intelligence of what was happening on the ground.
 It culminated with American hostages being taken by Iranian revolutionaries.
 Ultimately, the hostages were released on the last day of Carter’s presidency.

-After his time in office, he established the Carter Center in 1982, making its mission to spread democracy and human rights globally.
+The election loss that ended his presidency ultimately paved the way for Carter’s decades of global advocacy for democracy, public health and human rights via the Carter Center.

-The former president has also become synonymous with Habitat for Humanity and partnered with the nonprofit to build homes all over the world for impoverished people.
+Carter and his wife, Rosalynn, 95, opened the center in 1982.
+His work there garnered a Nobel Peace Prize in 2002.

 On the diplomacy front, he has been one of the most high-profile, unofficial U.S. ambassadors, often stepping in and helping to negotiate and mitigate international crises between the U.S. and some foreign adversaries, such as North Korea and Libya.